colussim/ImportHPUXPrinter/README.md

 # ImportHPUXPrinter
-Import HPUX Printer in CUPS Linux Spooler
+This is a simple application to import HP-UX Printer in CUPS Linux Spooler